tamaradesmith/admin-group-project/README.md

 ## Features
 * Administrators can manage all aspects of users/courses/assignments/programs
-* Instructors can manage courses/assignments/attendance (in development)
+* Instructors can manage courses/assignments/attendance
-* Students can view their marks/assignments/attendance (in development)
+* Students can view their marks/assignments/attendance

-To-do list:
-* Complete attendance
-* Complete marks

 ## Roles
 **Logan**